alexa-games/skills-gameon-sdk-js/README.md

 Note the `Tournament ID` and the `Match ID`.
 You will need them so that your players can enter the tournament, reenter the tournament's match, submit scores to the match, and to retrieve the match's leaderboard.
 The `Tournament ID` can be found in the URL.
+For recurring tournaments, you will need to use the `SkillsGameOnApiClient.getTournamentsByTitle` method since the `Tournament ID` changes on each recurrence.

 ![GameOn Competition Published Successfully](./media/images/gameon-note-matchid.png)